rust-lang/book/src/ch20-01-single-threaded.md

 get a blank page instead of an error.
 You’ve just hand-coded an HTTP request and response!

+> Note: Server presented in this chapter was tested with Firefox.
+Other
+> browsers might not be compatibile with it.
+E.g. Chrome requires at least
+> a `Content-Length` header to accept a response.

 ### Returning Real HTML

 Let’s implement the functionality for returning more than a blank page.
 Create